-- This section is open to pupils who want to compose using software, with or without pre-recorded music loops and / or original material. - If loops are used, the composition needs to show creativity in both their selection and their usage. - These compositions must include melodic instruments (i.e. purely non-pitched percussion will not be accepted). - A rendered version of the composition must be handed in on the memory stick provided in MP3 or WAV format. - You may be requested to hand in the source file so that the music can be seen.
+- This section is open to pupils who want to compose using software, with or without pre-recorded music loops and / or original material. - If loops are used, the composition needs to show creativity in both their selection and their usage. - These compositions must include melodic instruments (i.e. purely non-pitched percussion will not be accepted). - A rendered version of the composition must be submitted in MP3 or WAV format. - You may be requested to hand in the source file so that the music can be seen.
 If a sequencer other than what the school has is used, you may be asked to give a demonstration of your composition on your own computer with the sequencer that was used. - Time limit: compositions may be a maximum of 4 minutes long